volodalexey/cloth-web-worker/README.md

 ## Performance

-Initial data: 100x100 points, calculation of each constrain 2 times On my laptop it shows:
+Initial data: 100x100 points, calculation of each constrain 2 times

+On my laptop it shows:
  - 16.5 fps in SINGLE thread
- - 28 fps in Web Worker, however visually it looks more deterministic than in SINGLE thread If you increase the number of elements, it shows that you can not benefit too much from Web Worker.
+ - 28 fps in Web Worker, however visually it looks more deterministic than in SINGLE thread

+If you increase the number of elements, it shows that you can not benefit too much from Web Worker.

 ## Workflow with Web Worker

 Main thread sends command to start calculation, Web Worker begins to calculate each constrain per 1000/120 ms.

-Main thread on each animation frame sends command to retrieve constrains position (so on current animation frame it draws previous positions), Web Worker return all constrains in Float64Array.
+Main thread on each animation frame sends command to retrieve constrains position (so on current animation frame it draws previous positions).

+Web Worker returns all constrains in Float64Array.

 On mouse event main thread sends mouse data to Web Worker, so it can take into account new forces.